-State School Facilities Program requires local match.
+- State School Facilities Program requires local match.

 - 50% local / 50% State for new construction

 - 40% local / 60% State for modernization

 - State funds usually insufficient

 - Local community preferences may cost more

 - Some projects outside scope of State program

-Determining Need

-First Question:
+Questions to Start the Process

-- What is the District's financing need? - > Only possible answers for which money can be borrowed: - Cash flow deficit - Capital Project (real property or equipment)
+- 1. What is the District's financing need?

-Capital Projects

-If a capital project, what type of capital project is it?

-- District-wide facilities projects

-- Specific to a school or neighborhood
+- Cash flow deficit.

-- New construction or modernization
+- Capital Project (real property or equipment)

-- Equipment

-How Much?

-Second Question:

-How much will need to be borrowed?
+- 2. How much will you need to borrow?

-Considerations:

-- Cost of project

-- Offsetting interest earnings
+- Offset by other sources of funds, interest earnings

-- Offsetting matching funds

-- Costs of issuance

-- For some financings, cost of a debt service reserve fund and/or capitalized interest
+- Increase by costs of issuance, reserve fund, capitalized interest

-Who Pays for It?

-- > Third Question:

-- Who will pay for this?
+- 3. Who will pay it back?

-- Possible Answers:

 - District (General Fund)

 - Designated revenue (e.g., developer fees)

 - Taxpayers

-- State

-- Specific neighborhood benefiting from project
+- Specific neighborhood